francescobarbarulo/openlab/README.md

 # OpenLab

-The OpenLab project aims to automate the instantiation of labs for custom courses.
+OpenLab is an automation platform designed to rapidly provision, manage, and tear down isolated lab environments for custom courses and training sessions.
+It streamlines the deployment of virtualized desktops and user environments on AWS, making it easy for instructors and administrators to deliver hands-on experiences at scale.

-The core leverages three well known products:
+The core integrates three well known technologies:

-- _terraform_ for resource lifecycle management on AWS;
+- _Terraform_ for automated, reproducible AWS infrastructure lifecycle management;
-- _ansible_ for users management on guacamole;
+- _Ansible_ for seamless user and credential management within the Guacamole remote desktop gateway;
-- _guacamole_ for desktop virtualization.
+- _Guacamole_ for browser-based desktop virtualization, providing students with secure, remote access to lab machines.

 ## Lab infrastructure